 - Information regarding laptops and software for masterstudents at campus Porsgrunn.

 Norway is a high-cost country.
 Though USN does not charge tuition fees, it is still quite expensive to get your education in Norway because of high living expenses.

 International students must document their ability to finance their stay in Norway in order to be granted a residence permit for study purposes.

-The Norwegian Directorate of Immigration requires that citizens of countries outside the EU/EEA-area and Switzerland can provide documentation of financial ability, i.e. a minimum amount of money required to cover living expenses for one academic year in Norway.
+The Norwegian Directorate of Immigration requires that citizens of countries outside the EU/EEA-area and Switzerland provide documentation of financial ability, i.e. a minimum amount of money required to cover living expenses for one academic year in Norway.
 To acquire a student visa you must make a deposit of 121 220 NOK (2019 figure) to USN's deposit account.
 This is to cover living expenses for one year and is checked by immigration before a student visa is granted to you.

 If you are from outside EU/EEA and admitted to a program, you need a visa/study permit.

 There are no scholarships available for students on full bachelor's degree programmes or full master's degree programmes.
 For more information please see "Students A-Z".